buqhek/power_outages_analysis/README.md

 From there, I combined the features 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' to make 'OUTAGE.START' and combined 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' to make 'OUTAGE.RESTORED'.

-These two new features are added to my working list of features that I will used to predict the TOTAL.PRICE, with the current outages dataframe looking something like this:
+These two new features are added to my working list of features from the outages dataset to get a subset that looks something like this:

 | U.S._STATE   | NERC.REGION   | CLIMATE.CATEGORY   | CAUSE.CATEGORY     |   YEAR |   MONTH |   OUTAGE.DURATION |   TOTAL.SALES |   TOTAL.CUSTOMERS |   ANOMALY.LEVEL | OUTAGE.START        | OUTAGE.RESTORED     |   TOTAL.PRICE |